During the pandemic, citizenship ceremonies are being held at the Civic Office on a monthly basis

-Applications to become a British Citizen are arranged via the Home Office.
+Applications for British Citizenship are arranged via the Home Office.

-As your application process nears completion, they will send you a letter inviting you to attend a citizenship ceremony along with:
+As your application process nears completion, the Home Office will send you a letter inviting you to attend a citizenship ceremony along with:

 - guidance notes explaining what to do next